neuro-inc/platform-docs/core/working-with-the-platform/secrets.md

 ### Using secrets

 There are two ways to use secrets in jobs - as a file and as an environment variable.
-Let's look how to do this in the CLI and in the Web UI.
+Let's look how to do this in the CLI and in the Apolo Console.

 #### Using secrets through the CLI